-- The Danish organisation's partnerships, including the number and nature of existing and planned partners or approaches to entering new cooperation. - The Danish organisation's strategic and thematic work with Global South partners. - The Danish organisation's popular roots, internal decisionmaking processes, and work with information on global issues in Denmark. - Facilitation and management of locally led and human rights-based development processes, such as Free-Prior-Informed Consultations with indigenous and tribal peoples. - Identification of capacity gaps to be attended in projects and programmes, with the specific purpose of strengthening the local/civil society/rights-holder organisations - Other areas that can support the further development of the organisation.
+- The Danish organisation's partnerships, including the number and nature of existing and planned partners or approaches to entering new cooperation. - The Danish organisation's strategic and thematic work with Global South partners. - The Danish organisation's popular roots, internal decisionmaking processes, and work with information on global issues in Denmark. - Identification of capacity gaps to be attended in projects and programmes, with the specific purpose of strengthening the local/civil society/rights-holder organisations - Other areas that can support the further development of the organisation.